acoomes/python-ml-trading-bot-v1/README.md

 # ML-Powered Trading Bot

 A sophisticated algorithmic trading bot that combines machine learning with robust risk management for automated trading.
-The bot is designed to execute a maximum of one complete trade per trading day, with a focus on intelligent trade generation through ML feedback and comprehensive risk management.
+The bot is designed to execute a configurable maximum number of trades per trading day, with a focus on intelligent trade generation through ML feedback and comprehensive risk management.

 ## Features